Bharat9848/notes/SystemDesign/Design.md

   - How to keep size under control for large scale applications
     - use sampling to log only few samples
     - categorizes logs e.g. use more stricter logs like error or trace etc.

+## Distributed Counter
+### Requirement
+- create counter
+- read counter
+- write counter
+### concepts
+- Use shared counter distributed to no of shards.
+### Deep dives
+1. how to process millions of likes/view in a short amount of time.
+   - sends write to any shards
+   - put a load balancer which can forward the calls to appropriate shard based on its load.
+2. Read a counter
+   - add all the counter from all the shards put it in a cache periodically in some cases where stale data is allowed.
+Otherwise we have to wait for all shards and then sum up the counters.

+### APIs
+- `createCounter(counter_seq_id, shards)`
+- `writeCounter(counter_id, increment/decrement)`
+- `readCounter(counter_id)`